callum-hart/immutable-styles/docs/recipies/sharingStyles.md

   />
 </p>

-From the styleguide above we can identify common styles shared among all buttons:
+From the style-guide above we can identify common styles shared among all buttons:

 - `padding`
 - `border-width`